 Here are a few tips on how we can travel more responsibly in Williamsburg at Christmas.

-Choose Accommodations with Renewable Energy: Williamsburg is home to many eco-friendly hotels, like the Williamsburg Inn, that utilises renewable energy sources.
-By opting to stay at these places, you’re actively supporting the shift towards cleaner energy solutions.
+Accommodation: Williamsburg is home to many eco-friendly hotels that use renewable energy sources.
+By staying at these places, you’re actively supporting the shift towards cleaner energy solutions.

-Reduce Food Waste: When visiting the Christmas market, consider ordering smaller portions to ensure you can finish your meal.
+Food Waste: When visiting the markets and local events and restaurants, consider ordering smaller portions to ensure you can finish your meal.

-Support Ethical Consumption: Seek out local artisans at the Christmas market for your holiday shopping.
-By purchasing locally made products, like the colonial handicrafts or Williamsburg soaps and candles, you’re supporting the local economy and reducing the carbon footprint associated with long-distance shipping.
+Ethical Consumption: By purchasing locally made products, like the colonial handicrafts or Williamsburg soaps and candles, you’re supporting the local economy and reducing the carbon footprint associated with long-distance shipping.

-Opt for a Sustainable Diet: Try the vegetarian options available at the Christmas market food chalets.
+Sustainable Diets: Try the vegetarian options at the food stalls.
 Dishes like Virginia Peanut Soup and roasted chestnuts are not only delicious but also require fewer resources to produce than meat-based options.

-Use Sustainable Transport: Williamsburg is a compact and pedestrian-friendly city.
-Opt to explore on foot or by bicycle, both excellent sustainable alternatives to car travel.
-If you need to travel longer distances, consider using the local bus system, which provides comprehensive coverage of the city.
+Sustainable Transport: Williamsburg is a compact and pedestrian-friendly city.
+Exploring on foot or by bike are excellent sustainable alternatives to car travel.
+If you need to travel longer distances, consider using the local bus system, which provides comprehensive city coverage.

-If you would like to leave a review of Williamsburg, VA Xmas Market, comment below.
+If you want to leave a review of Williamsburg, VA Xmas Market or what you think of the decorations, comment below.

 —